 Nijs J, Wyns A, Hendrix J. The importance of stress in the paradigm shift from a tissue- and disease-based pain management approach towards multimodal lifestyle interventions for chronic pain.
 Braz J Phys Ther.
 2024;28(2):101061. https://www.sciencedirect.com/science/article/abs/...

-• Epigenetics and lifestyle as the molecular biology of a multimodal lifestyle approach for patients with persistent pain (expected November 2024).
+The final edition of the Comprehensive Pain Management Editorial Series will address the exciting topic of epigenetics and lifestyle as the molecular biology of a multimodal lifestyle approach for patients with persistent pain (expected December 2024).

 Pain clinicians around the globe, let’s unite and combat the chronic pain pandemic!